Updated:

 Traditional Models

-Traditional models of instructions also known as contact sessions often begin with a recap of the previous lectures.
+Traditional models of instruction also known as contact sessions often begin with a recap of the previous lectures.
 Free-form questions and answers follow the first session.
-After the questions and answers session, students form groups, and engage in activities such as puzzles or games.
-This is to help analyze and deliberate on main queries arising from the second level of the lectures.
+After the questions and answers session, students form groups and engage in activities such as puzzles or games.
+This is to help analyze and deliberate on the main queries arising from the second level of the lectures.
 In this group, Fairbairn ensured change of roles among the students based on class contributions.
 This group developed great problem-solving skills.
 However, their styles of developing solutions depended on the teacher’s guide based on the previous lectures (Fairbairn, n.d.).

 Flipped Classes